Child Welfare MSW

 Program Descriptions

-Full-time CalSWEC Stipend Program
+Full-time California Title IV-E Education Stipend Program

-The CalSWEC IV-E full-time stipend program provides for two years of support, at $18,500 per year, for students enrolled in the Child and Family Well-Being concentration, two-year model of the MSW program.
+The California Title IV-E Education full-time stipend program provides for two years of support, at $18,500 per year, for students enrolled in the Child and Family Well-Being concentration, two-year model of the MSW program.
 The student signs a contract to secure full-time employment in a public child welfare agency for two (2) years, one year of employment for each year of support.
 However, students are expected to remain in public child welfare employment for longer than this minimum period.

 Admission